fantasticfears-stage/fantasticfears.github.io/_posts/2018-11-04-python-iterator.md

 } PyTypeObject;
 ```

 But it doesn't explain how different type implements it.
-List is common sense for Python programmer so let's look at `listobject.c`.
+A list is a common sense for Python programmer so let's look at `listobject.c`.
 CPython uses reference counting GC.
 So heap
 space is used for object allocation.
 The other pairs of functions are reference counting.

 ## List iterator object